codebuddies/newsletter/august2019.md

 > * Measure and record data - who did you talk to, which companies, what contacts, what dates/times, what subjects did you talk about?
 Did they mention other people?
 Write down everything and try to make a system to record it.
 Also track outcomes for ideas you have of what you think will or won’t work.
 >
 > * Continue to grow - make projects, learn about creating and communicating the value you create, learn about testing/validation, so on.

+2. Shout-out to @Ada for coming up with some amazingly beautiful designs for CB Connect in [link].

 ## Upcoming Hangouts